Cardiff West services

 The amenity building is built on a slight slope, with parking areas at each end.
 Disabled access is provided through a dedicated doorway and totally separate parking area.

 Greggs opened here on 7 March 2013.
 At the time of opening, this Greggs outlet was unusual compared to others as it is accessed from within the main restaurant area.
-Even so, it sells takeaway food and for tax reasons that food can't be consumed in the restaurant area.
+Even so, it sells takeaway food and for tax reasons that food can't be consumed in the seating area.

 The former restaurant servery has been partitioned off, with catering now provided by Greggs and Costa.